 Currently Katherine also sits on Data and Safety Monitoring Boards for three of the major current new TB drugs clinical trials (ReMox, Rifaquin, MAMS trial of 4 treatment regimens for new smear positive TB), is lead statistician in other large TB/HIV clinical trials and has an extensive publication history in TB.

 Elizabeth Allen, Statistician

-Elizabeth Allen is a Senior Lecturer in Medical Statistics and a member of the LSHTM Clinical Trials Unit management group.
+Elizabeth Allen is a professor in Medical Statistics and a member of the LSHTM Clinical Trials Unit management group.